 The Law Project has increased its focus on defining and protecting the civil rights of people who live on the street.
 This work centers on litigation and advocacy for housing as an alternative to criminalization.
-The Law Project joined “Housing Not Handcuffs,” a new national campaign that aims to assist people in securing permanent housing while highlighting the cost, ineffectiveness, and harm caused by over-policing.
+The Law Project is active in “Housing Not Handcuffs,” a national campaign that aims to assist people in securing permanent housing while highlighting the expense, ineffectiveness, and harm caused by overpolicing.

 The Illinois Bill of Rights for the Homeless Act

-In 2013, the Chicago Coalition for the Homeless was instrumental in passing the Illinois Bill of Rights for the Homeless Act (HBOR).
-Illinois became the second state in the nation to guarantee particular civil liberties to those experiencing homelessness.
+Chicago Coalition for the Homeless was instrumental in passing the Illinois Bill of Rights for the Homeless Act (HBOR) in 2013.
+Illinois was the second state in the nation to guarantee particular civil liberties to those experiencing homelessness.
 The Bill of Rights includes among other protections a right to be free from discrimination by state and municipal agencies.
 It also protects the right to privacy in one’s possessions to the same extent as in a private residence.
 Law Project attorneys have worked to implement the act, educating those who are impacted through advocacy, outreach, and litigation.

 Bryant v.
 City of Chicago

 The same year that HBOR was signed into law, CCH attorneys and legal interns began intensive outreach around “street sweeps” in Chicago – a regular practice where city workers would, without notice, confiscate and throw out the property of homeless people.
 Sweeps regularly occurred on Lower Wacker Drive and under the Wilson viaduct in the Uptown neighborhood, often early in the morning.
 Police and sanitation workers used the sweeps and threat of arrest as a method of dispersing and intimidating people living on the street.